Konstantin Pantelić: Biography

-where he attended school.
+He attended school in the place he was born.
 His very first art lessons were from his father Jovan, a lesser-known artist, who also painted icons for the iconostasis.
 Pantelić became progressively interested in painting while still attending grammar school.
 He also spent a period of time at the Atelier of Arsenije Teodorović, and that of Stefan Gavrilović.
 After graduating from the Serbian Lyceum, he received a paid tuition to further his education abroad from the Serbian Orthodox Church on the recommendation of his protégé and teacher Lukijan Mušicki.
 As an art student, Pantelić benefitted from the generous grant to study under the aegis of Pavel Đurković who was then living and teaching in Odessa, Russia, at the time.
 In 1828, upon his return from Odessa, he was named administrator of a Serbian parish in Zagreb and in 1830 he was sent to the Eparchy of Temišvar to replace Father Andrejević who died that year.

 The following year was commissioned by the Serbian National Church to paint an iconostasis.
 While in Banat, he was somewhat influenced by Konstantin Danil.
-Pantelić collaborated with Nikola Aleksić and engraver Marko Konstantinović on several commissions and also with other academically-trained painters throughout his career.
+Pantelić collaborated with Nikola Aleksić and engraver Marko Konstantinović on several commissions and also with other academically trained painters throughout his career.